aj-clements/Vivli-AMR-KG/README.md

 # Minimum Inhibitory Concentration Analysis by Group (MICAG) Data Challenge

 This repo contains the tool for looking at MICAG, as well as all the code to reproduce the analysis in the Data Challenge report.
+Note: the original data is not present in the repo and must be accessed through Vivli: https://vivli.org/

 Main scripts are: